 Social networks share a common ingredient in design and intent, the connection of people and the facilitation of conversations, sharing, and discovery.
 What they do not share however, are culture, behavior, and prevailing demographics.
 Each network is unique in its genetic and cultural composition and it is for that reason that we benefit by becoming digital anthropologists in addition to new media marketers.

-What follows is the unabridged version of my post on Mashable, “The 10 Stages of Social Media Business Integration.“
+What follows is the complete version of my recent post on Mashable, “Why Brands are Becoming Media.“